 The coronavirus continues to dominate the news and conversations at home and in work.
-You can become overwhelmed with information and start to think about how the situation could affect your life.
+You can become overwhelmed with information.

 This might feel difficult or stressful.

 We are encouraging you to look after not only your physical health but your mental wellbeing during these testing times.

 Shielding ourselves from the effects of the relentless background noise is extremely important.
 Follow the professionals’ advice by paying attention to hygiene but don’t forget to care for your emotional self as well.

 Here are some basic steps that you can take:

 Working on relationships with friends, family and colleagues will help build positive thoughts and banish negative ones.
 A text, an e-mail, a phone call; all are easy ways to connect, especially if you’re following medical advice and limiting physical contact with others.